 In this section we present the details of the various components of our evaluation.
-We start with the two playout policies and move on to the details of the single tree hierarchical P2P streaming system which we consider.
+It must be obvious by now that our purpose is not to introduce a novel delivery system but to adopt a system setting that resembles initial P2P streaming systems which will allow us to isolate and explain the effect of playout scheduling on the performance without any hidden interferences from the other system components.
+Following, we start with the two playout policies and move on to the details of the single tree hierarchical P2P streaming system which we consider.